 Make Online Payments

-QuickBooks has online bill payment options that can appeal to individuals.
+QuickBooks has online bill payment options that can be useful to individuals.
 While small business owners might use QuickBooks to pay vendors directly, for instance, individuals can still use the features of QuickBooks to set up bills to pay or schedule payments.

 Estimate Taxes